vacp2p/rfc/content/docs/rfcs/38/README.md

     ;; FIXME: find and justify an empirical confidence threshold confidence_threshold
-     <-- T  ;; BOGUS:  this should be a function of the network size
+     <-- 1  ;; BOGUS:  this should be a function of the network size
-            ;; and the current confidence in the observer majority
+            ;; and the current confidence in the observer majority as ;; a function of the current round.
+With a value of `1` ;; the algorithim will never terminate

     ;; constant look ahead parameter
     look_ahead